junxit/us-congress-bills-115/metadata.md

 - 2018-09-12 — Placed on the Union Calendar, Calendar No. 735.
 - 2018-09-12 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 115-944.
 - 2018-09-12 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 115-944.
+- 2018-09-25 — Considered under suspension of the rules. (consideration: CR H8812-8813)
+- 2018-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6382.
+- 2018-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-25 — Mr. Chabot moved to suspend the rules and pass the bill, as amended.
+- 2018-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8812)
+- 2018-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8812)